rsandor/Solace/game/help/index.help.md

 given name was not found, the help system will search across all pages to find a list of results that most closely match the query.

-To use the search engine directly use `help-search <query>` this will search all help pages in the game and return a ranked list of the top ten pages that match your query.
+To use the search engine directly use the `help-search <query>` command.
+This will search all help pages in the game and return a ranked list of up to ten pages that best match your query.

-To get started why not see the list of available commands?
-To do so simply type `help commands`.